Paskaanugrah/laravel-ajax-crud/README.md

 # laravel-ajax-crud
-## This project i create is from IDStack tutorial
+## I'm create this using tutorial from IDStack

-# Includes CRUD with ajax and server side validation
+## Includes CRUD with ajax and server side validation